+For the artificially generated dataset LONG, the space usage of both structures increases dramatically.
 As expected, the cause of the enormous space use of the grid structure is a high number of segment copies (93 per segment on the average).
 The persistent B-tree also has a significant increase in space, but not nearly as much as the grid structure-the structure is 94% smaller than the grid structure.
 The reason for increased space usage in the persistent B-tree is that all the segments are long and thus they stay in the persistent structure for a long time (in many versions), resulting in a high tree.
 Furthermore, most of the structural changes in the beginning of the construction algorithm are splits, leading to many copies of alive elements.
-Similarly, most of the structural changes at the end of the execution is merges, again leading to a large redundancy.
+Similarly, most of the structural changes at the end of the execution are merges, again leading to a large redundancy.